NREL/buildstockbatch/docs/project_defn.rst

 Output Directory
 ~~~~~~~~~~~~~~~~

 ``output_directory`` specifies where the outputs of the simulation should be stored.
+The last folder in the path will be
+ used as the table name in Athena (if aws configuration is present under postprocessing) so it needs to be lowercase,
+ start from letters and contain only letters, numbers and underscore character. `Athena requirement. <https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html#schema-names>`

 .. _eagle-config: